MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/AppServiceResponseStatus.md

+---
+title: AppServiceResponseStatus
+description: Contains values that describe the status of a message sent from one app service to another.
+keywords: microsoft, windows, project rome, android api reference
+---

 # AppServiceResponseStatus enum
 Contains values that describe the status of a message sent from one app service to another (whether the message data was successfully delivered).